 Tamarindo, which is in Costa Rica’s Northwest Pacific coast region is one of the most popular destinations, especially for beginners because the water is calm and there are many bays that are protected from the wind making for calm waters year round.

 There is no shortage of beautiful scenery to enjoy.
 If your up for something different, paddle boarding on Lake Arenal in the shadow of the volcano will be something you will not soon forget.
-If you are experienced and want to try some surfing, the Southern Pacific coast has some of the best waves in the world that is ideal for beginner to expert surfers.

 Deep Sea Fishing